Chamaerops, dwarf palm: planting, growing and care

 Frequently asked questions

-• Why are my palm leaves perforated?
+• Why are the leaves on my palm tree perforated?

 • Leaves are drying out!
 Why?